Chaga — Diamond of the Forest

 Pour boiling water over the bag and steep until desired concentration.
 Some people reuse the tea bags for a second extraction.
 In the chaga teas we sell, the chaga is finely grounded, powder like.
 Through tests we have done, about 70-80% of the nutrients are extracted in the first steep.

-We use chaga grounds in the Chaga Coffee and MoChagaLatta we sell.
-Our chaga coffee offers 50% pure wild harvested grounded chaga vs commercial brands that only offer 3-5% of chaga in their mushroom coffee blends.
-We definitely suggest you 2nd or even 3rd brew our chaga coffee to get all the beneficial nutrients.
-You can use our chaga coffee stand alone by itself, or 1/2 and 1/2 with your favorite caffeinated coffee grounds to get your caffeine kick along with all the health benefits of chaga.
+We use chaga grounds in the Mushroom coffee we sell.
+You can use chaga grounds by itself or mixed in with your favorite caffeinated coffee grounds to get your caffeine kick along with all the health benefits of chaga.

 A tincture is an alcohol extracted method to break down the tough cell walls of chaga.
 There are some nutrients/substances that water just cannot extract, but alcohol can.
 A lot of the cancer fighting compounds like triterpenes and betulin can’t be broken down in hot water.
 With high proof alcohol, chaga chunks are placed in a jar or vat and soaked in 90% alcohol for an extended period of time, usually up to 2 to 3 months.
 When you hear the term “dual extraction” it means it is extracted in water and alcohol.
 Generally, the pure alcohol extraction is cut with a water extraction until it yields about 30-40% alcohol content.
 What makes these tinctures so great is how concentrated they are.
 With a couple of dropper full, you’re getting one to two cups of chaga tea and some more.
 The tinctures usually offers a more complete nutrient profile than water extraction alone.
 We feature our chaga in several of our tinctures, stand alone Chaga tincture, with Reishi and Turkey Tail in our Triple 3, and in our Ultimate 8 with seven other wild and organic medicinal mushrooms.